Horse Outside

 It has also resulted in first one then two lifesize models of a horses, painted by young people aged 10–18, being an art installation outside the Hunt Museum in Limerick.
 The models, which are made of fibreglass, are kept inside overnight.

 Promotion

 On 17 December 2010, the Rubberbandits appeared on The Late Late Show but did not perform the song.
-"If you go on The Late, Late Show they make you perform without cursing," main member Blindboy Boat Club said.
-"There are 17 instances of the word "fuck" in the our song and we don't want to perform it without those curses so we're not doing it."
-RTÉ insisted the reason was that the programme was "fully booked" for live performances, and The Rubberbandits had been a "last-minute" addition.
+"If you go on The Late, Late Show they make you perform without cursing", main member Blindboy Boat Club said.
+"There are 17 instances of the word 'fuck' in the our song and we don't want to perform it without those curses so we're not doing it".
+RTÉ stated that the reason was that the programme was "fully booked" for live performances, and The Rubberbandits had been a "last-minute" addition.
 Instead, the programme aired a portion of the video.

 Video

 The video, directed by Peter Foott, shows a wedding scene and used exterior shots from Milford Church, with interior shots filmed in a contemplative centre at the University of Limerick.
 The video features Irish model Madeline Mulqueen playing the sought-after bridesmaid at the wedding.